 Capital Gains Tax

 The capital gains tax is a levy on the profit from an investment that’s incurred when the investment is sold.
-Home ownership is a form of investment that entails a 6% capital gains tax on the property’s zonal value, fair market value, or selling price.
+Homeownership is a form of investment that entails a 6% capital gains tax on the property’s zonal value, fair market value, or selling price.
 Usually, it’s the seller who shoulders this tax.
 But there are also instances when the buyer pays for it.

 Documentary Stamp Tax

-The Documentary Stamp Tax (DST) is applied on the Deed of Absolute Sale between the buyer and the seller.
+The Documentary Stamp Tax (DST) is applied to the Deed of Absolute Sale between the buyer and the seller.
 It’s equivalent to 1.5% of the zonal value, fair market value, or the current market price of the property.
-Paying the Documentary Stamp Tax is important in documenting an acceptance or a sale of a property.
+Paying the Documentary Stamp Tax is important in documenting an acceptance or sale of a property.

 The Transfer Tax is charged when the title of the property is transferred from the buyer to the seller and is usually 0.5% to 0.75% of the property’s value, depending on the location.